NodeBE4/opinion/_posts/2022-05-16-EnclavedMicrostate.md

 Or UMG as the case may be.

+----- __438.4__ -----2022-05-21 02:39:06+08:00:

+> On one hand, (edited for technical accuracy) Hololive as an agency and Cover as a company is (still) technically not music-focused as such

+You say that, but according to r/hololive:

+> We specialize in songs and music, but more often than not, will just stream games or chat with our fans!

+Hololive's definitely always been more variety entertainment than pure streaming, and it seems like what's happened with the pivot to music is more it becoming more of a practicable reality as opposed to an underlying shift in how the agency conceives of itself and its content.

 ### 439: [Was indirect trade between the Vikings and China (or the Far East in general) exhaustive ?](https://old.reddit.com/r/AskHistorians/comments/usqeds/was_indirect_trade_between_the_vikings_and_china/), submitted on 2022-05-19 08:00:56+08:00.

 ----- __439.1__ -----2022-05-20 13:01:20+08:00: